Container Analysis provides automated and manual vulnerability scanning for containers in Artifact Registry and Container Registry.

 Container Analysis vulnerability scanning only supports Linux amd64 images.
 If your manifest list points to more than one Linux amd64 image, only the first one will be scanned; if there are no pointers to Linux amd64 images, you won't get any scanning results.

-Container scanning supports package vulnerability scanning for Linux distributions and obtains CVE data from the following sources:
+Both automated and on-demand scanning support OS package vulnerability scanning for Linux distributions and obtains CVE data from the following sources:

 - National Vulnerability Database